+Other

-- ► Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner. - ► Each External Committee Member must agree to and sign a committee confidentiality statement.
+Confidentiality: Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner.
+Each External Committee Member must agree to and sign a committee confidentiality statement.

+committee confidentiality statement.